System design

 This uses a single pump, followed by gravity flow.
 The example below shows a single-pass vermifilter with primary and secondary treatment:

-This system uses a pump to raise the primary-treated wastewater up into an elevated vermifilter, with the outlet able to gravity discharge the treated wastewater to surface irrigation.
+This system uses a pump to raise the primary-treated wastewater up into an elevated vermifilter, with the outlet elevated sufficiently to gravity discharge the treated wastewater to surface irrigation.
 The outlet should have sufficient head for a bell siphon to generate pressure on the irrigation lines for even distribution of water through the drippers.

 Recirculating vermifilter